CENTER GROVE TRANSPORTATION DEPARTMENT3653 W. Whiteland Road | Bargersville, Indiana 46106 | Phone: (317) 881-0555 | Fax: (317) 885-5125

 It is important for students to be at their stops before the bus arrives, so that they will not cause the other students to be late for school.
 Also, when a school bus is stopped for any length of time, the wait causes an unsafe traffic buildup in front of and behind the bus.
 Students should be waiting in an orderly manner at least ten (10) feet away from the road prior to the arrival of the bus.

-Riding another bus is only permitted in emergency situations.
+STUDENTS CANNOT RIDE ANOTHER BUS WITH FRIENDS Riding another bus is only permitted in emergency situations.
 Most buses are loaded to capacity with students assigned a specific seat.
 Additional students could cause an overloaded condition on the bus.
 The purpose is only to provide transportation service from the home to school and return.
-In an emergency situation, the parent must write or call the school explaining the emergency.
-If the school approves, the principal will sign a note to the student who in turn will present it to the school bus driver, allowing the student to ride a different bus.
-If the situation requires a student to ride on a bus that is not their assigned bus with another student, there shall be notes from the parents of both children.
+In an emergency situation, the parent must call the Transportation Department explaining the emergency.
+If the Transportation Deaprtment approves, Transportation will call the school and notify the driver.

 Walking to another bus stop within route is dangerous and not allowed.
 Once students are on board, they may not disembark at any location other than their designated stop or at the school.
 There are safety and legal reasons for this policy.
 In certain situations where arrangements have been made in writing, by the parents and the school principal, a student may disembark at a different stop if the stop is within the same bus route.